bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 In the above example we deploy with Foundry, but feel free to deploy with whatever tooling you wish.
 {% endhint %}

-The constructor of our smart contract takes an address as an argument.
-Therefore, we pass the address of `HybridAccount.1`, which, along with other necessary contracts, is deployed as shown above.

 ## Additional Examples

 The documentation above was specifically written for the addition of two numbers.
 The `hybrid-compute/` folder contains more examples that can be used and experimented with.
 Let's integrate them into our `server-loop`: